Where to stay in Porto? Neighborhood by neighborhood, we tell you everything to help you find the best hotel to stay in Porto!

 Nestled in the heart of the city center and just a stone’s throw from the historic heart, lies a small and lively neighbourhood, offering a sumptuous blend of heritage buildings and majestic churches – a relic of the royal and Christian past – in a merchant and popular kind of atmosphere.
 The central market and the central station are nearby.
 This is a great place to enjoy a drink in an Art Deco cafe or terrace in the narrow streets adjacent to the main boulevards.

 This district is in many ways an ideal choice and one of the best areas to stay in Porto as you will be close to everything.
 Accommodation-wise, you will have the choice between staying in a pensão or in a hotel, whether mid-range or high-end.

 Photo credit: Flickr – Roberto Maldeno

-We cross the Douro to visit the south shore of Porto, a district formerly dedicated to the fluvial trade.
-You can access it by the Dom Luís Bridge, to visit (for the pleasure of the taste buds) the famous wine cellars of Porto.
-This district is especially frequented for its peace and the visit of the cellars and cellars.
-If you cross the Dom Luís Bridge, venture to the coast, and enjoy the great beaches of the Atlantic to sublimate your relaxing holiday.
+Crossing the Douro to visit the southern bank of Porto, home to Vila Nova de Gaia, a district formerly dedicated to the fluvial trade.
+You can access this area via the Dom Luís Bridge, and visit the famous wine cellars of Porto, where you’ll be sure to delight your taste buds.
+This district is particularly frequented for its quiet atmosphere, and people come to visit its cellars.
+If you cross the Dom Luís Bridge, head towards the coast, and enjoy the great beaches of the Atlantic to sublimate your relaxing holiday.

-Like other neighborhoods in Porto, the price range of apartments and hotels ranges from cheap to high budget, depending on whether you want a bed in dormitory, a homestay room or a double bed in a hotel.
-Small flat: do not expect to find such charming and lively streets as in the neighborhood of Ribeira or Miragaia.
+Like other neighborhoods in Porto, the apartment and hotel accommodation rates range from cheap to high budget, depending on whether you want a bed in dormitory, a homestay room, or a double bed in a hotel.
+On the downside: do not expect to find such charming and lively streets as you would in the neighbourhoods of Ribeira or Miragaia.